-The three apprentices left the mill together to search for the best horse in all the land.
+Hans ignored them and went along anyways.
 When night fell, they came to a cave and lay down to sleep.
-The two smarter ones waited until Hans had fallen asleep and then snuck off.
-They figured he'd slow them down.
+The two smarter ones waited until Hans had fallen asleep and then abandoned him, thinking that he'd slow them down.

 The next morning, Hans woke up all alone.
-Confused, he got up and went out of the cave.
-Just then, a tabby-cat appeared.
-"Hans, where are you going?" she asked.
+Confused, he got up and clambered out of the cave.
+Just then, a tabby-cat appeared and said, "Hans, where are you going?"

-Hans replied, "It doesn't matter.
-You can't help me anyway."
+Hans replied, "It doesn't matter, you can't help me anyway."

 "Not true," said the cat.
 "I know exactly what you are looking for.
-You want a beautiful horse.
-Come with me.
-Be my faithful servant for seven years.
-Then I will give you the most beautiful horse you've ever seen in your whole life."
+You wish to have a beautiful horse.
+Come with me and be my faithful servant for seven years, and then I will give you the most beautiful horse you've ever seen in your whole life."